overminder/kitchen-sink/writings/jit-reading/v8-node-operator.md

 - IfSuccess: Same as above.
 - IfException: everything except for i(V).
 I can at least understand the need for chaining E and C..
 For o(V) -- Maybe it's holding the value being thrown?
 - Throw/Terminate: i(EC), o(C).
 Chaining the C makes sense, and the E is consumed.
-- LoopExit: i(CC), o(C).
-Why two C?
-I remember that a loop header usually has two C inputs (from before the loop, from end of the loop) and two outputs (to start of the loop, to outside of the loop).
-- LoopExitEffect: i(EC), o(E), ps=noThrow.
-Chaining the E and consuming the C. Not sure about this.
 - Checkpoint: Same as above, just ps=Kontrol.
 - BeginRegion(jsObservability): io(E).
 Looks like memory region.
 - FinishRegion: i(VE), o(VE).
 Paired with above.
 - Retain: i(VE), o(E).
 This one makes sense -- Keep a V alive until the E is chained.

+- Loop(n): i(C ** n), o(C).
+Need to revisit this.
+  + BytecodeGraphBuilder says this is a loop header with 1 input.
+- LoopExit: i(CC), o(C).
+Why two C?
+I remember that a loop header usually has two C inputs (from before the loop, from end of the loop) and two outputs (to start of the loop, to outside of the loop).
+  + BytecodeGraphBuilder creates this with two inputs: the current control input, and a loop node
+- LoopExitEffect: i(EC), o(E), ps=noThrow.
+Chaining the E and consuming the C. Not sure about this.
+- LoopExitValue(machineRep): i(VC), o(V).
+Consumes the loop exit C to pull the final value out?

 More in CommonOperatorBuilder: